-Staff and volunteers in clubs and sporting groups are faced with challenging interactions in their role from time to time.
+Sporting organisation staff and volunteers are faced with challenging interactions in their role from time to time.
 This can include dealing with conflict, aggressive people, or resolving a dispute over a decision that is tense and may have high stakes.
 This can occur in a face-to-face or over-the-phone setting, as well as via text, email, or social media.